Recommended Programs

 - Primo PDF - Free program that enables you to create a PDF from a webpage, text document, spreadsheet, etc by choosing “Print” and selecting the Primo PDF printer.

-Web Deveoper tools
+Web Developer tools

 - Graphics - Adobe Photoshop ($649).

-- Coding - Aptana (free, recommended), NVU (free), Dreamweaver ($399), Edit Plus (shareware).
+- Coding – Aptana (free for basic version), NVU (free), Dreamweaver ($399), Edit Plus (shareware).

 - Animation - Flash ($699).